 Next, the disability must have a direct correlation to the accommodation being requested by the applicant.
-The applicant must request a reasonable accommodation and provide verification of his/her disability and his/her need for the accommodation.
-Finally, for the accommodation to be reasonable it cannot result in an undue financial and administrative burden or result in a fundamental alteration in the nature of the program or service offered by the property.
+And, the applicant must request a reasonable accommodation and provide verification of his/her disability and his/her need for the accommodation.
+Finally, for the accommodation to be reasonable it cannot result in an undue financial or administrative burden to the property.

 In some situations, even with reasonable accommodations, applicants with disabilities cannot meet essential program requirements.
-In these situations, the applicant is not eligible, and the applicant will be rejected.
+In these situations, the applicant is not eligible and the applicant will be rejected.
 Examples of such situations include cases where the applicant's behavior or performance in past housing caused a direct threat to the health or safety of persons or property; past history or other information that shows the applicant's inability to comply with the terms of the property's lease; or an objective determination that the applicant would require services from Management that represent an alteration in the fundamental nature of the property's program.